AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module3/ex5.md

 ---
-title: Module 2, Exercise
+title: Foundation - Real-time Customer Profile - Create a segment - API
-description:
+description: Foundation - Real-time Customer Profile - Create a segment - API
 kt: 5342
-audience:
+audience: Data Engineer, Data Architect, Marketer
 doc-type: tutorial
 activity:
 ---

-# 5 - Create a segment - API
+# 3.5 - Create a segment - API

 In this exercise, you'll use Postman and Adobe I/O to create a segment and store the results of that segment as a dataset, by making use of Adobe Experience Platform's API's.